-Indian Trail is a 1.9 mile lightly trafficked out and back trail located near Tannersville, PA that offers the chance to see wildlife and is rated as difficult.
+Indian Trail is a 1.8 mile lightly trafficked out and back trail located near Tannersville, Pennsylvania that offers the chance to see wildlife and is rated as difficult.
 The trail is primarily used for hiking and is accessible year-round.

 Indian Trail offers a great vista from the eastern cliffs, visible from I-80 and points in Tannersville and Scotrun.
 Visitors may also connect to South Trail midway across the south face section from Parking Lot 3 using the Vista Trail for a shorter loop. [source: Big Pocono State Park web site at Pennsylvania DCNR]